Cultivation of Tinospora Cordifolia /Giloe

 Giloe can be taken in powder form, juice form, and capsule form.
 The stem of giloe has more utility in comparison to the roots and leaves.
 The Important uses of Giloe are ;

-1) Boosts immunity it is a power-house of anti-oxidant which keeps cell healthy and disease-free
+1) Boosts immunity, it is a powerhouse of anti- oxidant which keeps cells healthy and disease-free

-2) Used to cure chronic Fever; Giloe is antipyretic in nature and the juice of its leaves helps to cure fever
+2) Used to cure chronic fever: Giloe is antipyretic, and the juice of its leaves helps to cure fever

 3) Help to improve digestion